pdfcpu/pdfcpu/generate/booklet.md

 Eight of your pages fit on one side of a sheet (eg A6 on A3).

-Pages are arranged similar to 4-up with btype=booklet (but without the rotation).
+Pages are arranged similar to 4-up with btype=booklet.
 To assemble:

 - print on both sides
-- cut the sheets in half horizontally and then cutting those half-sheets in half vertically
+- For long-edge binding: cut the sheets in half horizontally and then cutting those half-sheets in half vertically.
+For short-edge binding: cut the sheets in quarters horizontally.
 - arrange the sheet stacks for collation: moving left to right, then top to bottom, then by sheet (ie top-left sheet 1, top-right sheet 1, middle-left sheet 1, ...)
 - collate the stacks into individual sets of booklets
 - fold, bind, and trim (if desired)

-_Only available for portrait, long-edge orientation._
 <br>

 ### Perfect binding